gardener/documentation/website/documentation/getting-started/observability/components.md

 ![](./images/access-plutono.png)

-### Accessing the dashboards
+### Accessing the Dashboards

-After logging in you will be greeted with a Plutono welcome screen.
-Click on `General/Home` at the top as depicted with the red arrow in the next picture:
+After logging in, you will be greeted with a Plutono welcome screen.
+Navigate to `General/Home`, as depicted with the red arrow in the next picture:

 ![](./images/welcome_plutono.png)

 Then you will be able to select the dashboards.
 Some interesting ones to look at are:
-- `Kubernetes Control Plane Status` if you want to check control plane availability during a certain time frame go to the this dashboard.
+- The `Kubernetes Control Plane Status` dashboard allows you to check control plane availability during a certain time frame.
-- The `API Server` dashboard gives you an overview which requests are done towards your apiserver and how long they take.
+- The `API Server` dashboard gives you an overview on which requests are done towards your apiserver and how long they take.
 - With the `Node Details` dashboard you can analyze CPU/Network pressure or memory usage for nodes.
 - The `Network Problem Detector` dashboard illustrates the results of periodic networking checks between nodes and to the APIServer.